ghjan/sdi-centos7-elk/README.md

 ELK Stack
 ========

+(Documentation how to integrate the SDI (Sumpfgottheit's Docker Images)[https://github.com/sumpfgottheit/sdi-centos7/wiki]

-This Image provides an **ELK Stack**, based on versions of 2015-03-22, which are:
+This Image provides an **ELK Stack**, based on versions of 2015-06-29, which are:

 - CentOS 7
 - OpenJDK 8